 - Biosecurity conditions for imported food

 The Association has a strong history of working to improve the overall regulatory structures governing food & beverage imports.
-The FBIA has achieved this by approaching government agencies proactively, and by participating in consultative committees including:
+The FBIA has achieved positive outcomes with government agencies by working proactively, collaboratively, and transparently.

-- Department of Agriculture and Water Resources – Cargo Consultative Committee, Imported Food Consultative Committee, Imported Food Laboratory consultation workshop, Biologicals Consultative Group, Imported Fresh Produce Working Group, and Biosecurity Roundtable.
+- Cargo Consultative Committee,, Imported Food Consultative Committee, Imported Food Laboratory Consultation , Biologicals Consultative Group, Imported Fresh Produce Working Group, Biosecurity Forms.

-- The FBIA also contribute to government and parliamentary reviews on issues such as cost recovery and biosecurity.
+The FBIA also contribute to government and parliamentary reviews on issues such as cost recovery and biosecurity.